Create Lifelong Relationships

 College Panhellenic Council

-The College Panhellenic Council (CPC) at A&M-Commerce serves as the on-campus governing body for the four NPC women's fraternities and sororities that are represented in our community.
+The College Panhellenic Council (CPC) at East Texas A&M serves as the on-campus governing body for the four NPC women's fraternities and sororities that are represented in our community.
 Our Panhellenic system focuses on scholarship, philanthropy, sisterhood and social engagement.

 Order of Omega

-The Epsilon Chi Chapter of the National Order of Omega Greek Honor Society would like to invite members of your chapter to apply for membership in A&M-Commerce's only honor society for Greeks.
+The Epsilon Chi Chapter of the National Order of Omega Greek Honor Society would like to invite members of your chapter to apply for membership in East Texas A&M's only honor society for Greeks.
 Our local chapter was chartered in 1984 by 22 distinguished Greek leaders and has since initiated over 400 Greeks from our system.

 Get Involved